Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$: Introduction

 where $\T = [0,2\pi]$.

-Due to the theory of the complete integrability (or inverse spectral method), for any Schwartz initial data, the global solution exists to any equation in the modified KdV hierarchy.
-Especially, for the integrable KdV equation under periodic boundary condition, Kappeler and Topalov \cite{KT2006} proved the global well-posedness of solution in $H^s$, $s \ge -1$.
-It is a fine achievement to solve the low regularity well-posedness problem via only the theory of complete integrability.
-Nevertheless, it is still required the analytic theory of nonlinear dispersive equations to study on the low regularity well-posedness problem for the integrable equations in the hierarchy.
-In fact, in a number of previous studies on the low regularity well-posedness problem for nonlinear dispersive equations (especially, under the non-periodic setting), the integrable structures were ignored.
-The purpose of this work is to partly use the property of the complete integrability in order to solve the low regularity well-posedness problem.
+Due to the theory of the complete integrability (or the inverse spectral method), the global solution exists to any equation in \eqref{eq:hamiltonian} for any Schwartz initial data.
+Kappeler and Topalov \cite{KT2006}, \cite{KT2005} proved the global well-posedness of KdV and modified KdV equations in $H^s(\T)$ for $s \ge -1$ and $s \ge 0$, respectively.
+It is a fine achievement to solve the low regularity well-posedness problem via only the theory of the complete integrability and the property of the Miura transform.
+Nevertheless, the analytic theory of nonlinear dispersive equations is still required to study on the low regularity well-posedness problem even for integrable equations.
+In fact, in a number of previous studies on the low regularity local theory for nonlinear dispersive equations (especially, under the non-periodic setting), the integrable structures were ignored.
+The purpose of this work, however, is to point out that, under the periodic setting, the integrable structure may be helpful (only two low level conservation laws for the fifth-order equation are useful, but much more high level conservation laws may be needed for higher-order equations in \eqref{eq:hamiltonian}) to study the low regularity well-posedness problem in contrast to the non-periodic problem.

 Generalizing coefficients in the nonlinear terms may break the integrable structure.
 The following equation generalizes \eqref{eq:5mkdv} to non-integrable case:

 where $a_i$'s, $i=1,2,3,4$, are real constants.
 For studying \eqref{eq:5mkdv5}, we can rely no longer on the property of the complete integrability.